This chapter describes how to upgrade to JasperReports Server 5.6.1 using the overlay upgrade package. This chapter contains the following sections:

 The core data resources will be upgraded in the jasperserver repository database

-If upgrade was successful, you'll see BUILD SUCCESSFUL on the command line.
+If execution was successful, you will see BUILD SUCCESSFUL on the command line

-If you want to re-run the overlay “from scratch”, run the following command:
+If you would like to re-run the overlay “from scratch”, you can run the following command:

 overlay install -DresumeMode=false

-For more information on the overlay options run:
+To see more information on the overlay options you can run: